EmergeTools/emerge-android/performance/README.md

 ### Create your first performance test

 Open the newly generated `ExamplePerformanceTest` file.
-The Emerge SDK provides method annotations that work similarly to the JUnit annotations you may be used to:
+The Emerge library provides method annotations that work similarly to the JUnit annotations you may be used to:

 - `@EmergeTest`/`@EmergeStartupTest` defines performance test methods.
 Each test method is run